Archaeology

 The photo at the start of this article is ‘Evening Stroll, Formby Point‘, released under a Creative Commons license by stephoto27.

-The film on Inside Out North West is available on the BBC iPlayer until 26th November 2012.
+The film on Inside Out North West was available on the BBC iPlayer until 26th November 2012.

 A detailed account of the excavation results is in an article by Maeve Kennedy for the Guardian: Stone age nomads settled down in Merseyside, flints and timber suggest.